Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 ## Model Invocation File `__init__.py`

-To ensure that the uploaded learnware can be used by subsequent users, you need to provide interfaces for model fitting, prediction, and fine-tuning in `__init__.py`.
-Among these interfaces, only the `predict` interface is mandatory, while the others depend on the functionality of your model.
-Here is a template format for the `__init__.py` file:
+To ensure that the uploaded learnware can be used by subsequent users, you need to provide interfaces for model fitting `fit(X, y)`, prediction `predict(X)`, and fine-tuning `finetune(X, y)` in `__init__.py`.
+Among these interfaces, only the `predict(X)` interface is mandatory, while the others depend on the functionality of your model.

+Below is a reference template for the `__init__.py` file.
+Please make sure that the input parameter format (the number of parameters and parameter names) for each interface in your model invocation file matches the template below.

 ```py
 import os